 James Green (1801 – 1880)

-James Green, an immigrant from England who arrived in the United States in 1817 alongside his father, underwent a significant transformation in his career.
-While initially pursuing cabinetmaking, his path evolved, leading him to establish himself as a respected hotel owner.
-In 1848, Green made a pivotal move by acquiring the Old Bank Building at the intersection of Fairfax and Cameron Streets.
-Over the following years, he expanded this building into the impressive Green Mansion House, which would eventually become Alexandria’s largest hotel.
-While successful, the expansion temporarily obscured the view of the historic Carlyle House behind it.
-The outbreak of the Civil War brought about further changes, as Green’s hotel transitioned into a hospital, and his furniture factory was repurposed into a prison.
-Remarkably, Green navigated these tumultuous times skillfully, maintaining positive relationships with Officers and avoiding taking the Oath of Allegiance.
-His remarkable journey concluded with his passing in 1880.
+James Green, an English immigrant who arrived in the United States with his father in 1817, experienced a remarkable transformation in his professional life.
+Initially a cabinetmaker, Green shifted his career to become a distinguished hotel proprietor.
+In 1848, he acquired the Old Bank Building at Fairfax and Cameron Streets, which he expanded into the renowned Green Mansion House, Alexandria’s largest hotel.
+This expansion temporarily blocked the view of the historic Carlyle House.
+During the Civil War, the Green Mansion House was converted into a hospital, and his furniture factory was repurposed as a prison.
+Green navigated these challenging times adeptly, maintaining cordial relationships with military officers and refraining from taking the Oath of Allegiance.
+His extraordinary life journey ended with his death in 1880.

 Charles Goodman (1906 – 1992)